Fun ways to practice Addition and Subtraction

 This link is from Beast Academy (BA).
 BA is an excellent curriculum for kids who love math.

-The below link also gives you an idea of what else you can do with Magic-triangle.
+The link below also gives you an idea of what else you can do with Magic-triangle.

 CrossNumber puzzles